Fantastic Christmas books for kids aged 0 – 12 years

 Over to you

-Do you have a favourite children’s Christmas book?
+Do you have any favourite Christmas books for kids?

-What do you think makes a great Christmas book for kids?
+What do you think makes a great Christmas book for children?

 I’d love to hear what you think so drop me a line in the comments.